Squashberry Jam from Grandmother Pearl

 Live Rural NL 0

-Posted on April 12, 2011, in Cuisine and tagged berry, dark tickle company, Great Northern Peninsula, home, Jam, Newfoundland, Newfoundland and Labrador, squahberry, St. Lunaire – Griquet, Sunday roast.
+Posted on April 12, 2011, in Food & Beverage and tagged berry, dark tickle company, Great Northern Peninsula, home, Jam, Newfoundland, Newfoundland and Labrador, squahberry, St. Lunaire – Griquet, Sunday roast.
 Bookmark the permalink.
 3 Comments.